Best Wear OS watch 2025

 Best overall

-Although it's not too different from its predecessor, Samsung's newest Galaxy Watch 7 does come with some improvements, including new gesture features and an excellent heart rate sensor.
-And of course, it also packs in all the extra features you could want in your wearable as well.
+Although it's not too different from its predecessor, Samsung's newest Galaxy Watch 7 has some improvements, including new gesture features and an excellent heart rate sensor.
+Of course, it also packs in all the extra features you could want in your wearable.

 Best design